szhaider/UNICEF_Assessment/README.md

 -   User needs to execute the profile setting do file [user_profile.do] in the root folder
 -   Once the dialogue box appears, select the project running do file [run_project] to complete the process
 -   Next, user can run the run_project do file to execute the project end-to-end
--   These steps prepared the clean data and store the files in the output folder
+-   These steps prepare the clean data and store the files in the output folder
 -   Finally, user can initiate the R project [UNICEF_Assessment] in the root folder
 -   Then open the R-script [02_programs/Population_weighted_coverage.R]
 -   Executing the R-script will prepare the output (Final_Output.HTML) file with chart and short explanation